stone-temple-pilot/ob2blender/readme.md

 ## Known Issues
 * Textures not yet implemented.
 Exporting a textured object will yield an error.
-* Chathead exporting does not yet work due to 'pop an empty set' error.
+* Chathead exporting does not yet work due to 'pop from empty set' error.
 * RGB15 conversion converts color but can show up as 'undefined' in Lost City Model and Anim Editor color picker tool.
 Likely due to rounding error.
 * Checking attribute values kind of sucks.
 Looking for a better solution.
 * Useless error saying something about NoneType appears.
+Models are still exported just fine.

 ---